 - In Police Quest 2, Sonny Bonds carries a 10mm 1911 variant.

 - Takedown: Red Sabre allows players to take a 10mm "1911 Elite" as their sidearm.

-- Doom, the Roguelike uses 10mm for its take on the pistol and chaingun ammunition, unlike the original that based its pistol off the Beretta 92.
+- DRL uses 10mm for its take on the pistol and chaingun ammunition, unlike the game it's based on that based its pistol off the Beretta 92.

 - In PAYDAY 2, the MP5 can be turned into an MP5/10 with the "Straight Magazine" attachment.

 - Jagged Alliance 2 v1.13 adds the Colt Delta Elite and the MP5/10 to the game's already extensive arsenal, the latter of which comes in both standard and integrally silenced flavours.

 - The default Guns Akimbo handguns in the on-foot sections of Shogo: Mobile Armor Division are, in all but name, Colt Delta Elites with wooden grips, the manual naming it the "Kawamori A47" and noting its 10mm caliber.